GM, Cruise demand Ford drop 'BlueCruise' name for hands-free driving - Up News Info

 Article content

-DETROIT — General Motors Co and its Cruise robo-taxi subsidiary said early Saturday they will take action to stop Ford Motor Co from using the name “BlueCruise” to market its hands-free driving technology.
+DETROIT — General Motors Co and its Cruise robo-taxi subsidiary said early Saturday they have asked a U.S. federal court to stop Ford Motor Co from using the name “BlueCruise” to market its hands-free driving technology.

-In a statement released shortly after midnight Detroit time on Saturday, GM said Ford’s use of the BlueCruise name infringed on GM’s Super Cruise trademark, as well as Cruise’s trademark.
+In a statement and documents released shortly after midnight Detroit time, GM said Ford’s use of the BlueCruise name infringed on GM’s Super Cruise and other GM trademarks for automated driving, such as Hyper Cruise, as well as Cruise’s trademarks.

 “While GM had hoped to resolve the trademark infringement matter with Ford amicably, we were left with no choice but to vigorously defend our brands and protect the equity our products and technology have earned over several years in the market,” GM said in its statement.